 Joint Epilepsy Council

-An umbrella organisation that exists to enable epilepsy organisations to work together for the benefit of people who have epilepsy.
+The Joint Epilepsy Council is an umbrella organisation that exists to enable epilepsy organisations to work together for the benefit of people who have epilepsy.

 Matthew’s Friends provides information, research, training and support for parents and professionals regarding dietary treatment for epilepsy.
 Their goals is to improve services and lives of adults and children with refractory epilepsy.